cc-daveloper/mist.io_mist.ee/README.md

 ## Managing mist.io

 Mist.io is managed using `docker-compose`.
 Look that up for details.
-Some useful commands:
+Some useful commands.

-    # See status of all applications
+### See status of all applications

     docker-compose ps

-    # Almost all containers should be in the UP state.
-An exception to this
-    # is shortlived containers.
-Currently the only such container is
-    # elasticsearch-manage.
-This should run for a few seconds and exit 0 if
-    # everything went fine.
+Almost all containers should be in the UP state.
+An exception to this is shortlived containers.
+Currently the only such container is elasticsearch-manage.
+This should run for a few seconds and exit 0 if everything went fine.

-    # Restart nginx container
+### Restart nginx container

     docker-compose restart nginx

-    # See the logs of the api and celery containers, starting with the last
+### See the logs of the api and celery containers, starting with the last 50 lines.
-    # 50 lines.

     docker-compose logs --tail=50 -f api celery

-    # Stop mist.io
+### Stop mist.io

     docker-compose stop

-    # Start mist.io
+### Start mist.io

     docker-compose start

-    # or even better
+### or even better

     docker-compose up -d

-    # Stop and remove all containers
+### Stop and remove all containers

     docker-compose down

-    # Completely remove all containers and data volumes.
+### Completely remove all containers and data volumes.

     docker-compose down -v